16 Apps To Fix Blurry Photos in 2023 (Free & Paid)

 Lumii is a comprehensive image editing tool that is available from the Google Play store as a free app.

-You can unlock the app’s full set of features with a Pro version for a fee.
+Even though the free app enables you to unblur your photos and do much more, you can unlock the app’s full set of features with a Pro version for a fee.

 Lumii has some neat tricks that allow you to apply filters, layers and effects to your images.
 And, much like a pro-level editing tool, it will allow you to adjust the tonal curve of the image.